 How I Use Affiliate Links

-I’m proud to be an independent blogger with 100% sovreignty over my content.
-There are no hidden partnerships or commercial interests funding this site.
-I don’t accept sponsored guest posts, paid backlinks, or any other type of advertorials.
-I do, however, have to keep a roof (or tent, or tarp) over my head somehow!
+I’m proud to be an independent blogger with exclusive ownership of the rights to my intellectual property.
+I do not use AI to generate my content.
+There are no hidden partnerships or commercial interests I don’t fully disclose.
+I don’t accept sponsored guest posts, paid backlinks, or any other type of advertorial content written by anyone else.

 The websites to which I provide monetised links are many and varied, but mainly fit the category of online retailers of outdoor and cycling equipment.
 I use well-known affiliate networks such as Avantlink, Webgains and Affiliate Window to create and manage these partnerships.
 As an Amazon Associate I also earn from qualifying purchases on several localised Amazon outlets.
-Finally, I’m a member of the eBay Partner Network which means I earn commission on purchases made through the eBay platforms.
+I’m a member of the eBay Partner Network which means I earn commission on purchases made through the eBay platforms.

 I want to remain completely transparent about this setup in order to avoid the kind of distrust so prevalent in the world of affiliate linking and blog monetisation in general.
-That’s why each and every affiliate link is clearly identified as such.
+That’s why each and every affiliate link or partnership is clearly identified as such.

 When I create a third-party link to a product or service, I’ll search first for the best deals I can find from trusted retailers, and only then investigate the possibility of joining that retailer’s affiliate programme, if they have one.
 (They often don’t, hence many of the links are unaffiliated.)

-Adding a small amount to my income through these links (in 2019 an average of £230 per month) ultimately enables me to spend more time on the site because I’ll be selling less of my time elsewhere to cover the costs of living.
-I hope that this equation is clear enough, and that you will deem this site’s objectives worthy of your support.
+Adding a small amount to my income through these links ultimately enables me to spend more time on the site because I’ll be selling less of my time elsewhere to cover the costs of living.

 Final Obligatory Disclaimer